kaleigh-west/DS4002_Project3/README.md

 - Reserve 20% of the training data for validation while training
 - Apply MobileNetV2 preprocessing
 - Plot training and validation loss across epochs
-- Evaluate final MobileNetV2 model on
+- Evaluate final MobileNetV2 model on the test set
 - Output a classification report showing precision, recall, F1-score, and support for each diagnosis class in the test set
 - Output a confusion matrix as a heatmap plot